 The Western Connecticut State University Excel Program is an opportunity for middle school students to develop their academic potential and achieve their goal of admission into a post-secondary educational program upon completion of high school.
 The program serves Broadview, Rogers Park and Westside Middle School students in families where neither parent has completed a 4-year college degree and/or low-income families whose taxable income is within our eligibility guidelines.*

 During the academic year, each student meets with an academic advisor who monitors his or her academic and behavioral progress.
 Student progress is shared with parents at the end of each marking period, during Parent Conferences.
 The Excel Program works collaboratively with students, parents, teachers, and guidance counselors to assure that students will work towards their academic potential.
-The Excel Program involves students in their school and community through club meetings, community service and field trips, thereby enabling the facilitation of a sense of community and unity developed over the summer.
+The Excel Program involves students in their school and community through program meetings, community service and field trips, thereby enabling the facilitation of a sense of community and unity developed over the summer.

 Excel is funded through the Danbury Board of Education.

 In short, the Western Connecticut State University Excel Program stands for respect for others, respect for yourself, and the pursuit of lifelong learning!

 *Please call our office to be advised of our income guidelines.
 The telephone numbers are located on the cover page.

 PLEASE NOTE: Classes, Trips, Activities and Schedules are Subject to Change.